 Regent Law Student Employment & Summer Internships

-Career Services offers a variety of panels, workshops, and informational sessions.
-These programs are designed to assist students in all aspects of their career search and preparation.
+The law school career services office offers a variety of panels, workshops, and informational sessions to assist students in all aspects of their career search and preparation.
+Regent Law is committed to preparing you for the important task of finding a job after law school.
 Past programs include:

 - Virginia Supreme Court Justice S. Bernard Goodwyn: Job Searching in Today's Economy